hyperledger/fabric-private-chaincode/fabric/README.md

 To run the demo you can use the scripts in [sgxconfig/demo](sgxconfig/demo).
-Make sure that the scripts point to your fabric-secure-chaincode directory.
+Make sure that the scripts point to your Fabric Private Chaincode directory.
 Note that for better demonstration transaction arguments are in clear.

 Before you start the ordering service and the peer you should create a channel